Center-for-Health-Data-Science/bulkDGD/doc/source/dgd_preprocess_samples.md

 1. Removing duplicated samples.
 2. Removing samples containing missing values for the expression of some genes.
 3. Excluding all data for genes that are not included in the DGD model.
-A plain text file containing the list of the genes used in the model is available in `bulkDGD/data/model/training_genes.txt`.
+A plain text file containing the list of the genes used in the model is available in `bulkDGD/ioutil/data/genes.txt`.
-4. Adding a count of 0 for all genes that are not found in the input samples but are part of the set of genes used to train the DGD model.
+4. Adding a count of 0 for all genes not found in the input samples but part of the set of genes used to train the DGD model.
 5. Sorting the genes in the order expected by the DGD model.

 The program will exit with an error if it finds duplicated genes.

-Preprocessing new samples is a critical step before trying to find the samples' best representations in latent space using the DGD model (using, for instance, the [`dgd_get_representations`](#dgd_get_representations) executable).
+Preprocessing new samples is a critical step before finding the samples' best representations in latent space using the DGD model (using, for instance, the [`dgd_get_representations`](#dgd_get_representations) executable).

 The main output of `dgd_preprocess_samples` is a CSV file containing the preprocessed samples.